SOURCE / ECONOMY

 China's Ministry of Commerce (MOFCOM) said on Wednesday that it has determined that measures taken by the Mexican government — such as raising import tariff rates on products from China and other countries that are not its free trade partners — constitute trade and investment barriers.

-On September 25, 2025, the MOFCOM issued a notice to launch a trade and investment barrier investigation into Mexico's restrictive measures involving China.
+On September 25, 2025, the MOFCOM announced the launch of a trade and investment barrier investigation into Mexico's restrictive measures involving China.

-Following the initiation of the case, the ministry, in accordance with the law, verified relevant facts with all interested parties through questionnaires, on-site investigations and other means, and widely solicited opinions to ensure the probe was fair, impartial, open and transparent, according to the spokesperson, noting that during the investigation, the Mexican government did not submit any comments to the investigating authority.
+Following the initiation of the case, the ministry, in accordance with the law, verified relevant facts with all interested parties through questionnaires, on-site investigations and other means, and widely solicited opinions to ensure the probe was fair, impartial, open and transparent, according to a MOFCOM spokesperson, who noted that during the investigation, the Mexican government did not submit any comments to the investigating authority.

-The Mexican Congress on December 10, 2025, approved a proposal to raise tariffs on non-free trade agreement partners, including China.
-The new tariffs have taken effect on January 1, 2026, according to local media reports.
+The Xinhua News Agency reported on December 11, 2025 that the Mexican Congress had approved a proposal to raise tariffs on non-free trade agreement (FTA) partners.
+The new tariffs were to take effect on January 1, 2026, it said, citing local media reports.